 - Assume there are several items of personal property built into the sales contract that likely have several thousand dollars of value, let’s assume $5,000 of value.

-This way the underwriter can approve a loan and represent to the agencies that these loans are backed by, such as Fannie Mae, Freddie Mac, FHA and VA.
+This way the underwriter can approve a loan and represent to Fannie Mae, Freddie Mac, FHA and VA that the loan is based on the real estate, and nothing else.
 The agreed upon purchase price of the home was determined strictly by valuing the house itself and not any personal property that may have been included in the sales contract.
 This ensures all parties that the sales price of the collateral that the loan is being based on was valued on its own merits.
 Which is obviously important to an underwriter when determining how much of a loan to make on a property.